The Global Energy Crisis

 Abundant and economical energy is the life blood of modern civilizations.
 The bargraph shows oil, coal and natural gas together supplying 85 percent of the world's energy supply in 2008.

-powered airplanes carry 500 people across the widest oceans at nearly the speed of
+Oil powered airplanes carry 500 people across the widest oceans at nearly

-sound.
+the speed of sound.
 Oil powered machines produce and transport food.
-In North America there are
+In North

-many more seats in oil powered vehicles than there are people.
-Oil powered machines
+America there are many more seats in oil powered vehicles than there are people.
+Oil

-If oil production remains constant, there is enough to last 42 years.
-That figure is
+If oil production remains constant until it's gone, there is enough to last

 of living humans.
 Inevitably, there will be a transition to sustainable energy